-Posting in accounting refers to the transfer of balance from one ledger to the general ledger so as to make it easy to understand the accounting and this posting in accounting are done at regular intervals i.e. monthly, quarterly, half-yearly or yearly depending upon the size of entity and volume of transactions of the entity.
+Posting in accounting refers to the transfer of balance from one ledger to the general ledger to make it easy to understand the accounting, and this posting in accounting is done at regular intervals, i.e., monthly, quarterly, half-yearly, or yearly depending upon the size of entity and volume of transactions of the entity.

-It refers to the transfer of closing balance from various accounts to the general ledgerGeneral LedgerA general ledger is a book of accounts that records the everyday business transactions in separate ledger accounts.
-The entries made in a ledger can be verified by getting a NIL balance on summing up all the ledger account amounts in the trial balance..
+It refers to the transfer of closing balance from various accounts to the general ledgerGeneral LedgerA general ledger is an accounting record that compiles every financial transaction of a firm to provide accurate entries for financial statements.
+The double-entry bookkeeping requires the balance sheet to ensure that the sum of its debit side is equal to the credit side total.
+A general ledger helps to achieve this goal by compiling journal entries and allowing accounting calculations. .
 The posting varies as per the size of the organization and the volume of transactions.
 Some large organizations record the monthly closing balance.
-For small organizations, the balance is directly transferred to a general ledger because of the low volume of accounting transactionsAccounting TransactionsAccounting Transactions are business activities which have a direct monetary effect on the finances of a Company.
+The balance is directly transferred to a general ledger for small organizations because of the low volume of accounting transactionsAccounting TransactionsAccounting Transactions are business activities which have a direct monetary effect on the finances of a Company.
 For example, Apple representing nearly $200 billion in cash & cash equivalents in its balance sheet is an accounting transaction. .